registerrier/openastronomy.github.io/_projects/2025/gammapy/Map_Model_ASDF.md

 * Familiarize yourself with gammapy data structures and development environment.
 * Familiarize yourself with asdf extensions, Converters and schemas.

-### Before first evaluation: Implement ASDF serialization for Maps
+### First evaluation: Implement ASDF serialization for Maps

 * Write Converters, schemas and associated tests for MapAxis, MapAxes.
 * Write Converters, schemas and associated tests for Geom classes.